Dans-labs/swh-docs/docs/research_prerequisites.md

 1. Goto the [Dataverse demo]{target="_blank"} instance.
 2. Goto 'Sign Up' in the right top menu bar.
 3. Enter your account information

-4. Goto the "Account Information" tab.
-This tab can also be reached from the 'user account' top right menu bar, 3rd entry: "Account Information".
+[//]: # (4.
+Goto the "Account Information" tab.
+This tab can also be reached from the 'user account' top right menu bar, 3rd entry: "Account Information".)

-5. Click the "Send Verification Email" button.
+[//]: # (5.
+Click the "Send Verification Email" button.)

-6. Check your email and confirm the given 'verify link'.
+[//]: # (6.
+Check your email and confirm the given 'verify link'.)

 Done.
 This was a one-time operation.
+P.s: At the Demo Dataverse you are not required to verify your email.
+This may be changed at any time.

 !!! note